-Illuminating connections that can help students discuss more global themes such as complicated social issues and understanding a shared sense of humanity.
+Illuminating connections can help students discuss more global themes such as complicated social issues and understand a shared sense of humanity.

 Fostering a community in the classroom where students feel empowered to fail & grow.

 Building a safe community that allows for critique & feedback.

 Emphasizing a classroom that is inquiry-based with projects that encourage self-guided learning and helps de-centralize the classroom allowing for a broader base of ideas explored in the classroom.

 Read my full Teaching Philosophy Here (Coming Soon)